-Outlook for iOS and Android app: Only if you are using Office 365 then you can use Conditional Access in MAM without enrollment.
+The outlook for iOS and Android app: Only if you are using Office 365 then you can use Conditional Access in MAM without enrollment.
 This is only available if Microsoft Intune is connected to Exchange online environment.

 Native mail app: It will only work if the device is enrolled in Microsoft Intune.
 This will not work with MAM without enrollment.

-Within Microsoft Intune you have the option to do a (remote) wipe on a device.
+Within Microsoft Intune, you have the option to do a (remote) wipe on a device.
 There are 2 different wipes.
 You got a selective wipe and a full wipe.
 Selective wipe means that Microsoft Intune will only remove corporate data (the personal data will be intact) from the device and full wipe means that Microsoft Intune will reset the device to his factory defaults.
-To use selective wipe you have to setup email profile in Microsoft Intune.
+To use selective wipe you have to set up email profile in Microsoft Intune.
 You have just read the email profile section above.
 Selective wipe in MAM without enrollment will not work.
 You have to enroll the device into Microsoft Intune.
 This means also that you can’t use the Outlook app, but only the Native mail app.

 I have read on Microsoft Docs that all managed apps will support selective wipes based on MAM without Enrollment.
-If you have send the request to do a wipe, the data will be wiped if the user opens the app. https://docs.microsoft.com/en-us/intune/apps-selective-wipe
+If you have sent the request to do a wipe, the data will be wiped if the user opens the app. https://docs.microsoft.com/en-us/intune/apps-selective-wipe

-Outlook for iOS and Android app: Based on MAM without enrollment you can do a selective wipe for the app.
+The outlook for iOS and Android app: Based on MAM without enrollment you can do a selective wipe for the app.
 The data will be wiped from that specific app.
 For Outlook only the corporate mail will be removed and the personal mailbox will be intact on the device.

 Native mail app: only if the device is enrolled.
 Then you can do a selective wipe or full wipe.
-The selective wipe will not remove only the mail but everything with corporate related will be removed from the device.
+The selective wipe will not remove only the mail but everything with corporate-related will be removed from the device.